International Migration Research at Bristol

 - an area of discourse and knowledge production which is intimately connected with issues of social justice and the distribution of rights.

-International Migration Research at Bristol is a vibrant community of researchers committed to these and related aspects of international migration.
-The network of scholars convenes the Migration Research Group, is an active contributor to the Centre of Ethnicity and Citizenship Seminar Series, and organises and hosts other migration related events.
+The network of scholars are active contributors to the Centre of Ethnicity and Citizenship, and organises and hosts other migration related events.